Just-Ape-Studios/just-ape-studios-contracts/readme.md

 This compliant implementation of the PSP34 community standard [1] is mostly inspired by the work of openbrush team [2].
 This implementation is similar to the [EIP-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) for the Ethereum.
-The focus was to remove the dependency on their internal libraries in favor of ink's alternatives.
+The objective was to remove the dependency on their internal libraries in favor of ink's alternatives.
 Shout-out to the paritytech peeps too for their amazing up-to-date examples repository.
 [3]